Home | VBA Section | General Section | Downloads | Licensing | Privacy Policy | OfficeTips RSS Feed

-Enumerate Hyperlinks in a presentation and the associated shape/text range.
+Enumerate Hyperlinks and the associated objects.

 It's possible to enumerate the hyperlinks in a presentation quickly.
 However a little known fact is that it is also possible to ascertain to which shape/text range a particular hyperlink is associated with by clever use of the Parent object.